Introduction to R (part 2)

 • Vector - Ordered collection of single data type (numeric/character/logical).

-• Matrix - Table (ordered 2D collection) of single data type (numeric/character/logical).
+• Matrix - Table (ordered 2D array) of single data type (numeric/character/logical).

-• Factors - Ordered collection of ordinal or nominal catagories.
+• Factors - Ordered collection of ordinal or nominal categories.

 • Data frame - Table (ordered 2D array) of multiple data types of same length.